sahil-pardeshi/aws-ec2-start-and-stop-lambda-automation/README.md

  3 Target: Select your Lambda function.
  4 Input: Under "Constant JSON," enter: `{"action": "stop"}`.
  5 Repeat for a "Start" schedule with the input: `{"action": "start"}`.

+Step 5 Testing.
+ 1 Navigate to the Test tab in your Lambda function.
+ 2 Create a new test event with:
+   ` { "action": "stop" } `
+ 3 Execute the test and verify the Execution Result and CloudWatch Logs.

+ ### Advantage of this automation
+   Cost Benefits:
+     By stopping a single t3.medium instance for 12 hours daily, you can save approximately 50% on that resource's monthly compute costs.